 Learn about NYC's musical history.
 With visits to Lincoln Center, The Apollo Theater and CBGB's.

-Our 4 hour NYC Highlights tour by private vehicle focuses on this city’s rich musical heritage.
+Our four-hour music tour of New York City by private vehicle focuses on this city’s rich musical heritage.
 Open your ears and engage your eyes as you listen and learn about New York’s incredible musical heritage.
-The tour kicks off with Frank Sinatra’s anthem New York, New York.
+Our New York music history tour kicks off with Frank Sinatra’s anthem New York, New York.
 As we pass Lincoln Center, enjoy the serenade of Swan Lake and the Nutcracker Suite.
-At Strawberry Fields in Central Park we share the importance of the Beatles and John Lennon’s songwriting legacy.
+At Strawberry Fields in Central Park, we share the importance of the Beatles and John Lennon’s songwriting legacy.

 Farther downtown in Greenwich Village we hear Bob Dylan and Joni Mitchell’s Folk anthems.
 On the Bowery, specifically the former location of CBGBs – where Punk Rock was born, featuring Talking Heads, Blondie, Television and The Ramones.
-For a more detailed tour of NYC’s Punk Rock history, check out our HEY HO!
+For more detailed New York music tours of NYC’s Punk Rock history, check out our HEY HO!
 LET’S GO!
 Punk Rock on the Bowery Pub Crawl tour.

-Alternately, we can do the entire tour by foot in 3 hours, starting with Central Park’s famous Strawberry Fields, before heading downtown:
+Alternately, we can do the entire New York music tour by foot in three hours, starting with Central Park’s famous Strawberry Fields, before heading downtown: